Fees

 Offer In Compromise

-All IRS and State Offers in Compromise are handled on an hourly rate basis.
+All IRS and State Offers in Compromise are handled at an hourly rate.
 Clients are encouraged to do as much work independently as possible to minimize cost.
-That said, I do not recommend that taxpayers attempt an OIC on their own.
+That said, I do not recommend taxpayers attempt an OIC alone.
 The process is very challenging.
 Almost all IRS OICs will require appealing a proposed rejection by the Service Center to IRS Appeals.
 Care must be exercised concerning what information is provided – and how it is explained.
-The specific information provided and how it is explained and documented is instrumental in the acceptance or rejection of the requested Offer in Compromise.
+The specific information provided and how it is explained and documented is instrumental in accepting or rejecting the requested Offer in Compromise.

 If you are considering filing an OIC, it is crucial that you retain a representative intimately familiar with the OIC process who will be able to present your OIC case as persuasively as possible.
 Please read the material on this website that discusses Offer in Compromise in more depth.
 I have had excellent results in getting client OICs accepted.